-This task will be a role play in which the examiner plays the part of a manager who needs assistance with a project they are working on.
-The candidate finds out more about the project and works together with their manager to agree what they need to do and by when.
+This task will be a role play in which the examiner plays the part of a person (eg a teacher, neighbour, colleague or friend) who needs assistance with a project they are working on.
+The candidate finds out more about the project and works together with the examiner to agree what they need to do and by when.